Is Psychosis A Lifelong Illness? Exploring The Facts

 Strategies for long-term management

 For some people, psychosis symptoms subside on their own with short-term interventions.
-However, some individuals must work closely with a mental health professional to establish a long-term treatment plan, including, but not limited to, continuous medication management and ongoing therapy.
+However, some individuals may work closely with a mental health professional to establish a long-term treatment plan, including, but not limited to, continuous medication management and ongoing therapy.
 There are some supplemental ways that individuals with psychosis may manage symptoms on their own as well.

 Self-care practices